McMarian/SLID/docs/index.md

 SLID's user interface is built using Django templates, allowing for the dynamic rendering of HTML content.
 The templates are used to deliver a seamless, responsive UI with server-side data embedded into the frontend for user interaction.
 Customizable forms, user authentication, and data visualization are all managed efficiently via Django's templating engine, ensuring fast server-side rendering and smooth user experience.

 * __Backend: Django (Python)__
 The backend is powered by Django, a high-level Python web framework that handles the application's business logic, user authentication, URL routing, and request/response management.
 The Django ORM (Object-Relational Mapping) is utilized to manage database interactions, ensuring smooth communication between the models and the PostgreSQL database.
-Django’s scalability and robust security features are leveraged to provide a secure and efficient backend structure for SLID.
+Django's scalability and robust security features are leveraged to provide a secure and efficient backend structure for SLID.

 * __Database: PostgreSQL__
 PostgreSQL is employed as the primary relational database for SLID, managing structured data such as user profiles, posts, social media connections, and synchronization statuses.
 The database is designed with referential integrity and normalization principles to ensure consistent and accurate data storage, enabling the platform to scale efficiently as the user base grows.
 Advanced querying, indexing, and data retrieval are handled through PostgreSQL to support the application's complex data relationships.